miklevin/MikeLev.in/_posts/2025-04-17-git-without-server-local-filesystem.md

 **Question**: What is the utility of working this way?

-**Answer**: Okay, let's riff on the utility of using Git with a local bare repository as your "remote."

-Working this way – essentially Git talking to itself on your own filesystem – might seem a bit insular at first glance, especially in our hyper-connected world where collaboration often defaults to cloud platforms like GitHub or GitLab.
+**Answer**: Working this way – essentially Git talking to itself on your own filesystem – might seem a bit insular at first glance, especially in our hyper-connected world where collaboration often defaults to cloud platforms like GitHub or GitLab.
 But it taps into some core strengths of Git and serves several useful purposes:

 1.  **The Ultimate Sandbox & Learning Environment:** It's perhaps the *purest* way to learn and experiment with Git's remote concepts (pushing, pulling, cloning, bare vs. non-bare repos) without any external dependencies.
 No need for accounts, SSH keys, network configurations, or even an internet connection.
 You can simulate a client-server workflow entirely locally, making mistakes consequence-free (beyond your own filesystem).
 It's a safe, private digital sandbox.